Human rights in Saudi Arabia: Driving

 In 2015, a Saudi woman working in neighboring UAE was arrested as she tried to enter Saudi Arabia.
 She had her passport taken from her and was forced to wait at the Saudi-UAE border without any food or water.
 She claimed that her UAE drivers license was valid in all GCC countries, but the Saudi border authorities refused to acknowledge its legitimacy.

 In 2017, a royal decree was issued to allowing women to drive.
 The first driving license was issued to a Saudi woman in June 2018 and the ban on driving was lifted on 24 June 2018.
 Between the announcement and the lifting of the ban, the leaders of the Women to Drive campaign who violated the ban were arrested and tortured.

 Male permission is still required to travel outside the home, so many women in conservative families are still not allowed to drive.

-15 May 2020, marks the two-year anniversary of the detained women rights activists.
-They were advocating for the right to drive for women in Saudi.
-Amnesty International has urged the Kingdom of Saudi Arabia to release the women rights defenders in detention for the past two years.

-On 26 October 2020, women rights activist Loujain started a hunger strike for not being allowed to speak with her family members during her time in detention.
-Her sister Lina told The Daily Telegraph that she did not ask for her freedom, but only a regular voice call with her parents to let them know that she hasn't disappeared.

-On 5 November 2020, the UN Committee on the Elimination of Discrimination against Women (CEDAW) called on Saudi Arabia to release all the women human rights defenders in detention, including Loujain al-Hathloul, whose health was deteriorating because of her hunger strike that started on 26 October 2020.
-Although released after 3 years of imprisonment, Saudi activist Loujain al-Hathloul is still captivated by a government imposed invisible leash of travel ban.
-The activist, along with her family members, has been barred from exiting the country.
+LGBT rights

+LGBT rights in Saudi Arabia are unrecognized as the official religion of the Kingdom views homosexuality and transgenderism as sins that need to be eliminated or corrected.
+Homosexuality is frequently a taboo subject in Saudi Arabian society and is punished with imprisonment, corporal punishment and capital punishment.
+Transgender people are generally associated with homosexuality and doctors are banned by the Saudi Ministry of Health from giving hormone replacement therapy to transgender people seeking to medically transition.
+In 2017, two transgender Pakistanis were allegedly tortured to death by Saudi police.
+Police later denied the reports.

+Human trafficking

+Saudi Arabia is a notable destination country for men and women trafficked for the purposes of slave labour and commercial sexual exploitation.
+Men and women from Central Asia, the Middle East, and Africa, and many other countries voluntarily travel to Saudi Arabia as domestic servants or other low-skilled labourers, but some subsequently face conditions indicative of involuntary servitude.

+Women, primarily from Asian and African countries are trafficked into Saudi Arabia for commercial sexual exploitation; others were kidnapped and forced into prostitution after running away from abusive employers.

+Some Saudi men have also used contracted "temporary marriages" in countries such as Mauritania, Yemen, and Indonesia as a means by which to sexually exploit migrant workers.
+Women are led to believe they are being wed in earnest, but upon arrival in Saudi Arabia subsequently become their husbands' sexual slaves, are forced into domestic labor and, in some cases, prostitution.
+Prostitution is illegal in Saudi Arabia.